 - Start Today

-- A place to host them (such as a file host that specializes in podcast hosting)
+- Find a place to host them (such as a file host that specializes in podcast hosting, like Libsyn).

-- A place to syndicate these files into what’s called an “RSS feed” so that it can be distributed through iTunes as well as downloaded or streamed on any device on-demand.
+- Syndicate these audio files into what’s called an “RSS feed” so that it can be distributed through iTunes as well as downloaded or streamed on any device on-demand.

 This guide will cover this in a lot more detail later but for now, if you’re confused, don’t be.